hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/8-Users-and-Groups/1-Create, delete, and modify local user accounts.md

 ### Examples of configuration parameters that can be modified in the `pwquality.conf` file include:

-`minlen`: Sets the minimum password length.
+`minlen`: Sets the minimum `password` `length`.

-`ucredit`: Specifies the minimum number of uppercase letters required in a password.
+`ucredit`: Specifies the minimum number of `uppercase` `letters` required in a password.

-`dcredit`: Specifies the minimum number of digits required in a password.
+`dcredit`: Specifies the minimum number of `digits` required in a password.

-`ocredit`: Specifies the minimum number of special characters required in a password.
+`ocredit`: Specifies the minimum number of `special` characters required in a password.

-`lcredit`: Specifies the minimum number of lowercase letters required in a password.
+`lcredit`: Specifies the minimum number of `lowercase` letters required in a password.

-`retry`: Specifies the number of times a user can attempt to enter their password before being locked out.
+`retry`: Specifies the number of times a user can `attempt` to enter their password before being locked out.